-Figure 12-16: ACEmanager: Serial > LED Indicator
+Figure 12-14: ACEmanager: Serial > LED Indicator

-Table 12-10: Serial > LED Indicator
+Table 12-8: Serial > LED Indicator

 Field Description

-Display Options are: Disable (default) Enable If this field is set to Enable, the Activity LED ( :) on the AirLink router flashes red when traffic is being transmitted/received on the serial port.
+Display Options are: Disable (default) Enable If this field is set to Enable, the Activity LED (:;) on the AirLink router flashes red when traffic being transmitted/received on the serial port.

 Activity LED Traffic

 Off No traffic

 Flashing Green Traffic on WAN interface

 Flashing Red Traffic on selected serial port

 Flashing Yellow Traffic on both the WAN interface and selected serial port

-You can also use an AT command to configure this field.
-See SERIALLEDDISPLAY on page For a complete list of LED behavior, refer to the Hardware User Guide for your product.
+You can also use an AT comn For a complete list of LED be nand to configure this field.
+See SERIALLEDDISPLAY on page 583. havior, refer to the Hardware User Guide for your product.

-Serial Port Sets the port that the Activity LED indicates.
-Options are: Primary (default) RS485 - Pins 2 and 6 of the I/O port.
+Serial Port are connected to the serial p rt Mode, sets the port that the Activity LED indicates.
+If two devices ort using a split cable, and Port 1 is selected, the activity LED will JART1.
+If Port 2 is selected, the activity LED will flash when there is